1 June 2016, Mogadishu, Somalia June 7, 2016

 In claiming responsibility for the attack, The Guardian reports that al Shabaab stated: “We targeted the members of the apostate government…We killed many of them inside and we shall give details later.
 Our mujahideen are on the top floor of the hotel building.”

 Photographer Mohamed Abdiwahab, with AFP, posted photos of the carnage here, along with a detailed narrative of the carnage in an essay titled, “Our Turn to Die.”
-Abdiwahab’s coverage shows that most objects within 200 yards of the blast center on Maka Al Mukaram Road (aka Jidka Makkah Almukarramah Road) – cars, trees, and buildings – were severely damaged by the blast.
+Abdiwahab’s coverage shows that most objects within 200 yards of the seat of the blast on Maka Al Mukaram Road (aka, Jidka Makkah Almukarramah Road) – cars, trees, and buildings – were severely damaged.
 The debris field was littered with glass, green leaves, mangled metal, and people.
 The International Business Times has additional photos of the damage here.

 Second, the attack on the Ambassador Hotel is a deadly reminder that al Shabaab specializes in hotel attacks.
 Since and including 2010, al Shabaab has attacked more than 20 hotels to further its ideological and war aims.
 Hotels in Somalia are attractive targets for al Shabaab not just because of the shock value of attacking civilian targets – which is indeed one of its motivational drivers – but because Somalia politicians use hotels as government meeting venues.
 When they coagulate in hotels, al Shabaab sees them as “enemy lambs gathered for slaughter.”

 Third, while it is not yet clear what type and how much explosives were used in the car bomb, it is clear that it was one of the most destructive car bombs ever detonated in Mogadishu.
 The mushroom cloud from the explosion towered over the entire city and could be seen from miles around.
-The blast sheered off the face of the hotel and caused extensive structural damage, possibly terminal damage.
+The blast sheered off the face of the hotel and caused extensive structural damage, possibly terminal damage for the entire building.
 The debris field was vast and littered with shards and rubble.
 With this very large bomb, al Shabaab wanted the hotel destroyed, its staff and patrons dead, and it wanted to send a message that it is still a force to be reckoned with.
+In this regard, al Shabaab was successful.

 A lasting hotel security solution in Somalia, however, is inexorably tethered to the defeat of al Shabaab, which requires a comprehensive counterinsurgency campaign with a counter religious-political warfare program in the van.